Tipos de tratamentos de clareamento dental e riscos associados a eles

 The most popular teeth whitening treatments include:

-- OTC (Over-the-Counter) Products – These include whitening toothpastes, gels, rinses, whitening trays and strips.
+- OTC (Over-the-Counter) Produtos – These include whitening toothpastes, gels, rinses, whitening trays and strips.
 Toothpastes generally include mild abrasives that whiten teeth without bleaching, but all other OTC products typically include peroxide or other bleaching agents.

 They are quite cheap when compared to professional whitening options, but results might be inconsistent or ineffective.